The $30M Food Transformation Centre

 Risk Register

-Every $30M decision has a risk profile.
-Each one below pairs with the analytic mitigation we'd build into the platform.
+Every $30M build carries a risk profile.
+Each one below pairs with the analytic transparency ALDC would wire into the platform.

 Utilization risk

-Centre is built, but year-3 utilization sits below ~55%.
-Capex absorbed across fewer meals; cost-per-meal narrative gets harder.
+Year-3 utilization sits below ~55%.
+Capex absorbed across fewer meals; cost-per-meal gains are diluted and funder confidence requires proactive management.

 Likelihood:MediumImpact:High